How to Find the Best Chemical-Free Protein Powder

 Why Are There Chemicals in Protein Powders?

-First of all, it is important to acknowledge that everything, including water, air, and your own body, is made of chemicals.
+Everything around us, including water, air, and even your own body, is made of “chemicals.”

 Chemicals are simply substances made up of matter with a specific composition and structure.

-When people talk about chemicals in foods, beverages, and supplements, however, they are usually referring to added, often synthetic substances.
+So when people talk about chemicals in foods, beverages, and supplements, they are referring to artificial and/or ultra-processed additives.

-As a rule of thumb, if you can’t find it in nature or make it at home, it is a chemical (food additive).
+As a rule of thumb, if you could not find it in nature or make it at home, it is probably a food additive.

-In the United States, food additives must be approved for human consumption by the U.S. Food and Drug Administration (FDA), which suggests they are safe.
+In the United States, food additives must be approved for human consumption by the U.S. Food and Drug Administration (FDA).

-But many of these same additives are banned or restricted in other parts of the world, such as the European Union, due to links to health concerns.
+Many of these same additives are banned or restricted in other parts of the world, however, such as the European Union, due to potential health concerns.

 - acacia fiber